auphofBSF/community-digikey-api-v3-lite/README.md

 ---------
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZHPF7ZLDCYEYY&source=url)

-A community initiative to automatically create  python clients for the Digikey set of API's this application automates for the following API's.
+A community initiative to provide a lite wrapper for the Digikey set of API's  that handles all the necessary Authentication via the require Oauth2 Protocol.

     COMPLETED: productinformation
     COMPLETED: ordersupport
     TODO:barcode
     TODO:Ordering

-As they are all specified individually they are generated into individual projects and thus individual python module names.
-This project, the builder,  generates  all the api projects.

-The Digikey API specification in Swagger.json format is the basis of the generated python clients for each api The generation for each API is done by using the Swagger Codegen, a java application.

-When this package is installed its only purpose is to perform the fresh CodeGens of each api and then install them.
-At present they are installed in an editable manner

-The platform prerequisites are java and for python the package requirement is gitpython
+THis uses that Swagger Codegen client api built by installing community-digikey-api-build-python-client

 ------------
 ## IF THIS WORK BENEFITS YOU in a way that you can contribute to my time in supporting Open Source Community Benefiting Software then please contribute here.